-- 1) Either party may contact Ohio Department of Education, Office for Exceptional Children Procedural Safeguards at 614-466-2650 to request a facilitated IEP. - 2) IEP facilitation is available without the need to request a due process hearing or file a formal complaint. - 3) IEP facilitation can be requested by any member of the IEP team. - 4) IEP facilitation is available during the filing for a due process hearing or during the filing and investigation of a formal complaint. - 5) IEP facilitation is provided at no cost to both parties. - 6) Once both parties agree to a facilitated IEP, they are provided a list of three IEP facilitators to choose from. - 7) The selected IEP facilitator will contact both parties to set up the date, time, and location of the IEP facilitation.
+- 1. Either party may contact Ohio Department of Education, Office for Exceptional Children Procedural Safeguards at 1-614-466-2650 to request a facilitated IEP. - 2.
+IEP facilitation is available without the need to request a due process hearing or file a formal complaint. - 3.
+IEP facilitation can be requested by any member of the IEP team. - 4.
+IEP facilitation is available during the filing for a due process hearing or during the filing and investigation of a formal complaint. - 5.
+IEP facilitation is provided at no cost to both parties. - 6.
+Once both parties agree to a facilitated IEP, they are provided a list of IEP facilitators to choose from.
+Both the parent and the school district must agree on the selected facilitator. - 7.
+The selected IEP facilitator will contact both parties to set up the date, time, and location of the IEP facilitation.